plone/documentation/docs/developer-guide/create-control-panel.md

 If your control panel doesn't appear or doesn't work as expected:

--   Verify that all ZCML is properly registered
+-   Verify that all ZCML is properly registered.
--   Check for errors in the Plone error log
+-   Check for errors in the Plone error log.
--   Ensure your GenericSetup profiles are correctly installed
+-   Ensure your GenericSetup profiles are correctly installed.
--   Validate that the interface path in registry.xml matches your actual Python path
+-   Validate that the interface path in {file}`registry.xml` matches your actual Python path.

 ## Example file structure